 As the new year approaches, a lot of us will make resolutions to get in better shape.
 The gym can be an intimidating place, especially for those of us that are just starting out.
 No one wants to be the person that feels lost in a gym full of people that workout like professionals.
 Even the most confident person would become discouraged.
-Home workout programs were created as a way for people to become healthy and reach their fitness goals without stepping foot inside of a gym.
+Home workout programs were created as a way for people to become healthy and reach their fitness goals without stepping foot inside a gym.

-These programs are perfect for the busy career women as well as for those of us that just prefer not to work out in the gym.
+These programs are perfect for busy career women as well as for those of us that just prefer not to work out in the gym.
 Women that travel often may also prefer this option because they won’t have access to their gym during their travels.
 There are many programs to choose from and many of them include nutrition guides as well.
-The nutrition programs are often easy to follow and go alone with the workout calendar to help customers reach their goals.
+The nutrition programs are often easy to follow and go along with the workout calendar to help customers reach their goals.

 **This article contains affiliate links, and we will be compensated for any purchase made by clicking on them.
 Thank you for supporting Miss Millennia Magazine!**

 There are many different types of home workout programs.
 They include streaming subscriptions such as Daily Burn and Beachbody On Demand.
 Subscriptions offer a wide selection of workouts that you can choose from on one platform.
 You can also purchase individual programs like P90X and Insanity on DVD.
 There are also free options available online.
 You may need small equipment such as hand weights and resistance bands to use a few of these programs.
 Be sure to take this into consideration when choosing a workout program.